 Keys to Putting a BIP into Practice

 Conduct a Meeting after the FBA is completed – Set up a convenient time to meet with members of the IEP team, including school personnel, parents, and private professionals who are working with the identified child.
 If any IEP team members are unable to attend in person, consider having them join by phone or video conference.
 At the meeting, discuss the results of the FBA in detail.
 Present definitions of the target behaviors, explain the rationale for the method of data collection that was used, share the results, and discuss the hypothesized functions of behavior.
 Reviewing the FBA helps ensure that all the participants at the meeting recognize the scope and nature of the problem behaviors.
-Discussing the FBA provides the foundation for a more meaningful discussion about interventions.
+Discussing the Functional Behavior Assessment provides the foundation for a more meaningful discussion about interventions.

 Before closing the meeting, make a plan for monitoring progress.
 Is the intervention being implemented as prescribed?
 Are data being collected and graphed?
 Are there any changes that need to be made?
 Are the caregivers being updated?
 These are all important components of a successful plan.